CoderDojoLX/site/readme.md

 1. Create a post by running `hugo new post/<your file name>.md` in the site's root directory
 2. Add the appropriate tags to suit the style of your post.
 You may view all current tags in use [here](https://coderdojolx.github.io/tags/).
 There is a reason why I have chosen not to display this in the menu bar...
 3. Write your content in markdown.
 For a primer on markdown visit [this link](https://cupper-hugo-theme.netlify.app/cupper-typography/) and for specific features that Cupper offers, visit [this link](https://cupper-hugo-theme.netlify.app/cupper-shortcodes/).
+The note directive and the ticks directive are the most useful.

+Root directory files are in English while post files are in Portuguese - this choice is arbitrary but things will break if we deviate.

+You may link to your new post using the _relref directive_ `{{< relref "signup.md" >}}` in your markdown link reference.
+See the existing content for examples, or the helpful guides linked above.

 ## Deploying